Student Records and Transcripts

 - Students who have been Required to Withdraw for unsatisfactory academic performance may be considered for re-admission after 12 or more months have elapsed since the student was Required to Withdraw.

 Students wishing to appeal their Academic Standing must do so in accordance with the Student Appeals Policy.
-For purposes of this policy, the Associate Dean shall be considered the initial ruler of the decision.
+For purposes of this policy, the Department Chair shall be considered the initial ruler of the decision.

 Change of Name or Address